VictoriaRaven/HTML-codes/README.md

 ## Information

-These are the coding files for Java that I learned in class and assignments with my own version of the code.
+These are the coding files for HTML-CSS-JavaScript that I learned in class and assignments with my own version of the code.
-Most of these codes are beginner to intermediate level.
+Most of these codes are beginner level.

 ### Textbooks
 K. Rosen, *Discrete Mathematics and Its Applications, 8th ed.*, McGraw-Hill Education, Jul.
 9, 2018.
 [Online Textbook Available](https://www.mheducation.com/highered/product/Discrete-Mathematics-and-Its-Applications-Rosen.html).
 [Accessed: n.d.]